darunbjork/Python-Web-Development-Course/Achievement-1/LearningJournal.md

 ### Challenges and Solutions

 - **Issue**: Encountered a "FileNotFoundError" while running the compound interest script.
   - **Solution**: Ensured the `codepractice1.txt` file was created and in the correct directory before running the script.
 - **Issue**: Had difficulty with tuples and slicing operations initially.
   - **Solution**: Reviewed Python documentation and examples to better understand these concepts.

+---

+## Exercise 1.3: Operators & Functions in Python

+### Observations

+- Learned how to implement conditional statements in Python to determine program flow.
+- Used loops to reduce time and effort in Python programming.
+- Wrote functions to organize Python code.

+### Challenges

+- Faced issues with understanding nested loops, but resolved them through practice.
+- Had to carefully manage variable scopes to avoid conflicts.

+### What I've Learned

+- How to use if-else statements, for loops, and while loops in Python.
+- How to define and call functions with and without arguments.
+- How to use list comprehensions for concise code.

+### Detailed Steps

+1. **Creating `name_capitalizer.py`**:
+   - Created a script to capitalize the user's first and last name.
+2. **Creating `add.py`**:
+   - Created a script to add two user-provided numbers.
+3. **If-Else Statements**:
+   - Created `if_else_operations.py` to perform addition or subtraction based on user input.
+4. **For Loops**:
+   - Created `top_scores.py` to sort and print the top three test scores.
+5. **While Loops**:
+   - Created `while_loop_numbers.py` to print numbers from 5 to 10.
+6. **Functions**:
+   - Created `recipe_app.py` to manage recipes and calculate their difficulty.

+### Practice Tasks

+1. **Practice Task 1**:
+   - Used if-else statements to perform operations based on user input.
+2. **Practice Task 2**:
+   - Used for loops to sort and print the top three scores.
+3. **Practice Task 3**:
+   - Used while loops to print numbers in a range.

+### Documentation and Deployment

+- Documented my progress in the `README.md` and `LearningJournal.md` files.
+- Ensured that all necessary packages are listed in the `requirements.txt` file and can be easily installed in a new virtual environment.

+### Challenges and Solutions

+- **Issue**: Faced issues with variable scope in nested functions.
+  - **Solution**: Reviewed Python documentation on scopes and implemented global variables as needed.